oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 Situations in which the Will Message is published include, but are not limited to:

--   An I/O error or network failure detected by the Server.
+-   The Server deletes the Virtual Connection as a result of an I/O error or network failure it has detected.

 -   The Client fails to communicate within the Keep Alive time.